-One very important way to keep your body in good health is staying hydrated by drinking plenty of water.
+One very important way to keep your body in good health and to avoid the risk of heat-related injuries is staying hydrated by drinking plenty of water.
 Water plays an important role in your overall well-being and is essential to good health.
-The body is made up of 50-75 percent water and loses nearly 10 cups of water through breathing, sweating, and other bodily functions.
-Therefore, it is essential to replenish the water in the body, either plain or in the form of other fluids or foods.
+The body is made up of 50-75% water and loses nearly 10 cups of water through breathing, sweating, and other bodily functions.
+It is essential to replenish the water in the body!

 There are many bodily functions that would not work properly or at all without water.
 The role of fluid in the body include digestion, absorption, circulation, creation of saliva, transportation of nutrients, and maintenance of body temperature.
 Water is needed to rid the body of toxins, especially those lingering in kidneys and digestive tract.
 In order for the kidney system to work properly, it is dependent on water.

 The brain, which controls nearly every one of the body’s processes consists of over 75% water.
 The lack of water will impede the ability to flush chemicals and toxic metals from the nervous system, resulting in delayed and distorted signals, which experts believe may be linked to nervous system disorders.